stepasha2006/Sprint-Android-Code-Quality-Assignments/M01/Assignment/NoteTakerRoom/README.txt

 e: [kapt] An exception occurred: java.util.NoSuchElementException: Collection contains no element matching the predicate.

 kapt sounds like it's an issue with the gradle file, make sure that "apply plugin: 'kotlin-kapt'  " is at the top of it.

+Issue 4:

+missing context
+added context to the list